ThbltLmr/yt-term/ARTICLE.md

 <EXCALIDRAW>

 ## Getting video data for a YouTube video with yt-dlp and ffmpeg
 Step one is to get our first thread to download data from YouTube, and store it in RGB format in the RGB frames queue.
-Considering the variety of existing video formats, the insane complexity of codecs / containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `ffmpeg` to provide me a stream of RGB frames.
+Considering the variety of existing video formats, the insane complexity of codecs / containers and of the YouTube API, I personally cowardly decided to rely on the superior programmers at `yt-dlp` and `FFmpeg` to provide me a stream of RGB frames.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) is an awesome open-source project that lets us download a YouTube video (as well as many other sites) in any of the available format;
+- [FFmpeg](https://ffmpeg.org/) allows us to convert the output of `yt-dlp` to RGB format, without having to worry about encoding.

 First, we need to decide on a width and height for the frames we want to display.
 I pretended it was 2010 and went with 360p (i.e. 360 * 640), to avoid any performance issues.
 We can then know the size of each RGB frame (360 * 640 * 3 bytes per pixel = 691200 bytes of RGB data per frame in my case).
-Then, we can set up `yt-dlp` and `ffmpeg` piped together to provide us with a stream of RGB frames downloaded from YouTube:
+Then, we can set up `yt-dlp` and `FFmpeg` piped together to provide us with a stream of RGB frames downloaded from YouTube:
 - we start `yt-dlp` for our favorite video, selecting a 360p format and outputting the result to `STDOUT`;
-- pipe the `yt-dlp` output to `ffmpeg`;
+- pipe the `yt-dlp` output to `FFmpeg`;
-- kindly ask `ffmpeg` to convert the data to RGB and output it to `STDOUT`
+- kindly ask `FFmpeg` to convert the data to RGB and output it to `STDOUT`

-We can then read the `ffmpeg` output, split it in 691kB chunks, and store each chunk to our RGB frames queue.
+We can then read the `FFmpeg` output, split it in 691kB chunks, and store each chunk to our RGB frames queue.

 <details>
 <summary>This is what the function handling this pipeline looks like</summary>